elastisys/ck8s-cluster/release/README.md

 * Fixed
 * Security

-When creating a major (and perhaps minor) release a section of `Release highlights` can be added at the top with a summary of all the patch notes.
+When creating a major release a section of `Release highlights` should be added on top of the WIP-changelog with a summary of the most important changes.

 You can link comments to related pull requests with `PR#pr-number`.
 Commit ids can be linked by just writing that commits short hash or full hash.